therealmartytheparty/ChemVentory/README.md

 # ===========>>ChemVentory<<=============
-Programming research and things that will be implemented in the final code
+Programming research and code that was used to create the code for ChemVentory Chemical Storage System
 --------------------------------------------------------------
 ## How To Use Github
 ---------------------------------------------------------------